Google unveils Pixelbook Go for $649

 Google announced the Pixelbook Go this morning at the Made by Google event in New York City, a follow-up to the original Pixelbook that’s improved in nearly every respect.
 Among the highlights are an all-metal body with a premium finish and Intel processors under the hood, plus a screen up to 4K in resolution complemented by enhanced audio hardware and a backlit keyboard.

-The Pixelbook Go is available in two colorways, Just Black and Not Pink, and available for preorder starting today in the U.S. and Canada, and in January in the U.K. It’ll ship on November 15 — here’s the pricing:
+The Pixelbook Go comes in two colorways, Just Black and Not Pink, and is available for preorder starting today in the U.S. and Canada and in January in the U.K. It will ship on November 15.

 - Intel Core M3 + 8GB + 64GB SSD: $649